 A spinal cord injury occurs with a sudden, traumatic blow to the spine that fractures or dislocates vertebrae.
 The leading reason for spinal injury includes vehicular accidents, falls, acts of violence and sporting injuries.
 The degree of injury would determine the neurological deficit the patient is getting ready to face.

-Most common location of injury
+Most common location of the injury

 The most common vertebrae involved in Spinal Cord Injury (SCI) are the 5th, 6th and 7th cervical, the 12th thoracic, and the 1st lumbar.